News

 ■ Intuition/follow your instinct.
 “Got a hunch, bet a bunch.
 Hunch is wrong, bunch is gone.”
 Lucky people trust their intuition.
 They access below-the-surface unconscious knowledge.
 Malcolm Gladwell’s widely acclaimed bestseller, “The Tipping Point,” is about just this trait.
 Deep down, we are experts at things we aren’t even cognizant of.
 This can be for unknowable reasons.
 Our brains are always working on the subconscious level.
 Winners trust their gut.
 They think out of the box.
 There are ways to access this, through meditation, mindfulness, contemplation.
 All of these can help you hear your inner voice.

 In closing, I feel luck is where opportunity meets preparation.
 While we’re on the merry-go-round of life, be prepared to grab the golden ring.
-Then again, maybe one is just lucky to be born optimistic, outgoing and not risk averse.
+Then again, maybe one is just lucky to be born optimistic, outgoing and not risk-averse.

 When asked how I got this great gig writing for a prestigious business periodical, I just say, “Lucky, I guess.”